Hire us / Visit us / Welcome / Login or Register / Basket ()

 Monday 16 February to Saturday 16 May

-This series of images is based around proverbs and idioms that affect/surround people with various differences and lifestyles.
-They have been created to allow people to engage with the subject and consider the use of language and how it affects others, especially those affected by the sayings.
-The images represent a diverse range of people who are often excluded from mainstream media and fashion images because of prejudices about how they look/act or their lifestyle.
+The images represent a diverse range of people who are often misunderstood and excluded from mainstream media because of prejudices about how they look/act or their lifestyle.
 The idioms and sayings are connected to that person’s condition which will help to raise awareness and promote inclusiveness and equality and make others feel more represented.
-They make more sense when accompanied by the sayings and their conditions which is detailed in their title.
+They make more sense when accompanied by the sayings and their conditions which is detailed in their title but it is interesting to see what people think the images convey before they read the title.

 Footer